 Machine Distribution Clerk for the Parcel Delivery Industry

 The U.S. Bureau of Labor Statistics (BLS) shows that machine distribution clerks, sometimes referred to as mail sorters or mail machine operators, organize incoming and outgoing mail through the use of various machines.
-According to the BLS, job positions for postal service mail sorters, processors and processing machine operators were expected to decline rapidly between 2014 and 2024, with a predicted decrease of 34%.
-The BLS reports that the median annual salary for postal service mail sorters, processors and processing machine operators was $56,740 in 2015.
+According to the BLS, job positions for postal service mail sorters, processors and processing machine operators were expected to decline rapidly between 2018 and 2028.

 Although an MDC's exact duties change based on store needs, common duties include loading bins of letters and packages into distribution machines that help separate items for delivery.
 MDCs must remain near the machines to clear out jams or solve any other technical problems, per O*NET Online.
 After the mail has been separated, MDCs organize and redistribute the sorted piles.